Psiae/Music-Player/README.md

 Simple Music Player `100% Made in Kotlin` with Jetpack Compose & AndroidX Media3.

-> As of 2023-01-01 this app has somewhat basic playback control both in app and notification and should be able to play any format supported by [ExoPlayer](https://github.com/google/ExoPlayer) corresponds to the current [Media3](https://github.com/androidx/media/) version
+> This app has somewhat basic playback control both in app and notification and should be able to play any format supported by [ExoPlayer](https://github.com/google/ExoPlayer) corresponds to the current [Media3](https://github.com/androidx/media/) version

->
-> it filters incoming Intent with scheme:"content://" ; action:"android.intent.action.VIEW" ; mimeType:"audio/*"
+> it filters incoming Intent with scheme: "content://" ; action: "android.intent.action.VIEW" ; mimeType: "audio/*"

 > I'm usually active helping mobile-devs in https://discord.gg/programming for self-learning